AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-requests-error-message-when-editing-queue.md

 ---
-title: "Requests: Whoops message when editing request queue"
+title: 'Requests: Whoops message when editing request queue'
-description: "When a user is editing a request queue and attempts to save changes, they see an error."
+description: When a user is editing a request queue and attempts to save changes, they see an error.
 hidefromtoc: yes
+exl-id: f7ba754c-fc9d-4abb-ad14-f2bc5a79045c
 ---
 # Requests: "Whoops" message when editing request queue

 >[!NOTE]